CATEGORIES

 Minimal access rights

-Typically, when we want to write a buffer into a process, we need to first open a handle to this process with a write privilege (PROCESS_VM_WRITE) – which may be treated as a suspicious indicator.
+Typically, when we want to write a buffer into a process, we need to first open a handle to this process with a write access right (PROCESS_VM_WRITE) – which may be treated as a suspicious indicator.
 Thread Name-Calling allows us to achieve the write, and remote allocation, without it.

 The currently presented implementation requires opening the process handle with the following access rights: